-As Saturday evening became Sunday am, Lisa wanted to get a bite of food from an all-night shop or fast-food location and to go home, another man in his 20s whom Young, Hulley and friends had met earlier at the nightclub, offered to drive Lisa in a burgundy Jaguar.
+As Saturday evening became Sunday am, Lisa wanted to get a bite of food from an all-night shop or fast-food location and to go home.
+Chris Adair, a man in his 20s whom Young, Hulley and friends had met earlier at the nightclub, offered to drive Lisa in a burgundy Jaguar.
 But, Adair drove Lisa to another location.
-On her cell-phone Lisa Marie made texted to her friends back at the earlier house party - expressing concern about what was happening.
+On her cell-phone Lisa Marie communicated to her friends back at the earlier house party - expressing concern about what was happening.
 She has not been seen since.

-The car in which Lisa was taken was owned by Chris Adair's grandmother - Geraldine Lorna Adair, a prominent member of the business community in Qualicum Beach - a nearby Vancouver Island community not far from Nanaimo, BC).
+The car in which Lisa was taken from the house-party was owned by Chris Adair's grandmother - Geraldine Lorna Adair, a prominent member of the business community in Qualicum Beach (a Vancouver Island community not far from Nanaimo, BC).
 "Gerry" Adair, a realtor, subsequently sold the Jaguar, and threatened to sue over talk that could implicate her grandson in the disappearance.
 (She passed away in 2011.)

 When he met Young, Hulley and co. that 2002 weekend in Nanaimo, Christopher William Adair had a criminal record - convictions for assault, and unauthorized use of credit cards arising from crimes in Kamloops, BC and Edmonton, Alberta (places where Brenda Adair, his mother, and other family lived).
 Charges of fraud, theft (Kamloops, BC) and assaulting a peace officer (Yorkton, Saskatchewan) would soon follow.